 • If you have a natural gas water heater, do not use insulation or pipe wrap within 6 inches of the draft hood or flue exhaust vent.

 Water You Waiting For?
 At Allied, the importance of safety cannot be over stated.
 Accidents such as the one in Boston can easily happen.
 When working with pressurized devices, gas lines, valves, vents, and electrically-powered systems, we strongly recommend contacting a professional, licensed plumber.
-If you feel your water heater needs some attention, call Ray and ask for his opinion.
+If you feel your water heater needs some attention, Call Ray at 513-396-5300 and ask for his opinion, or Contact us.
 He’s known for his honesty, trustworthiness, and straight-shooting approach.
 Pick his brain and you won’t be disappointed.
 We’ve been helping Cincinnati homeowners with their plumbing needs for decades and can help with yours, too.
 We always come highly recommended and have earned an A+ rating from the Better Business Bureau for our expert quality of service.